seaflux logo

 • Quality Monitoring: Automated audit of tone, accuracy, and compliance via AI prompt engineering and AI workflow automation.

-3) Marketing undefined Content
+3) Marketing & Content

 • Brand-locked Generation: Style-guided prompts generate assets aligned to tone using AI content generation.